 When you decide to sell your home, you may think that all you have to do is list it for the price you want.
 However, it's not uncommon for homeowners to spend thousands of dollars when selling their homes.

-Here are some of these elusive costs you should know about when putting your house in the market for sale.
+Here are some of the elusive costs you should know about when putting your house on the market.

 Get instant access to hundreds of discounts